What Is Half Of 21

 Addressing Common Misconceptions

 A frequent misconception arises when working with larger numbers or when dealing with situations requiring rounding.
-For instance, when dealing with scenarios involving people or discrete objects, you cannot have half a person.
+In practice, for instance, when dealing with scenarios involving people or discrete objects, you cannot have half a person.
 In those situations, rounding to the nearest whole number becomes necessary.
 The context of the problem dictates the appropriate approach – exact calculations versus rounded estimations.

 Further Exploration: Decimals and Percentages